phamthuhuong91/LearningMarkdown/102/lab5.md

 # What are the three ways to insert CSS into your project?

-- External stylesheet: use a seperate file with a .css extension to store the document's style and layout.
+- External stylesheet: use a separate file with a .css extension to store the document's style and layout.
 The HTML &lt;a&gt;; element is used for reference an external CSS stylesheet.
 This practice is used for site with multiple pages.

 - Internal stylesheet: it resides within an HTML document, using a &lt;style&gt; element contained inside the HTML &lt;head&gt;.